 What's the difference between episcleritis and scleritis?

 Episcleritis is a fairly common condition.
 It tends to come on quickly.
 It causes redness - often in a wedge shape over the white of the eye - and mild discomfort.
-It can occasionally be a little more painful than this and can cause inflamed bumps (nodules) to form on the surface of the eye.
+A lot of people might have it and never see a doctor about it.
+It can occasionally be a little more painful than this and can cause inflamed bumps to form on the surface of the eye.
 However, it is generally a mild condition with no serious consequences.
 It usually settles down by itself over a week or so with simple treatment.
 Episcleritis is often recurrent and can affect one or both eyes.

-Scleritis is much less common.
-It tends to come on more slowly and affects the white layer (sclera) of the eye.
+Scleritis is much less common and more serious.
+It tends to come on more slowly and affects the deep white layer (sclera) of the eye.
 It can spread to affect the adjacent layers around the sclera, including the episclera and the cornea.
-Scleritis tends to be very painful, causing a deep boring kind of pain in or around the eye.
+Scleritis tends to be very painful, causing a deep 'boring' kind of pain in or around the eye: that's how it is distinguished from episcleritis which is uncomfortable but not that painful.
 The eye is likely to be watery and sensitive to light and vision may be blurred.
 Scleritis can affect vision permanently.
 It may involve one or both eyes and is often associated with other inflammatory conditions such as rheumatoid arthritis.